 Fun Party Games for Tweens

 You will need a plate, flour, a knife and some grapes.
 Put one grape balanced on top of a mountain of flour.
 Each child has to take a turn to slice away chunks of flour without knocking the grape.

-The loser who knocks the grape ends up with their face pushed into flour – boys particularly love this one!
+The loser who knocks the grape ends up with their face pushed into flour!

 #2.
 Donuts on a String

-Tie donuts in a row (use the donuts with the hole in them!) onto a string and each child has to have a go at eating a donut without touching or licking the sugar off their lips.
+Using donuts with a hole in the middle, tie the donuts onto some string and hang in a row.
+Each child has to have a go at eating a donut without touching or licking the sugar off their lips.

 #3.
 Truth or Dare

 Prep some truth or dare questions (it helps to control things a little so the questions don’t get out of hand!) on slips of paper and put them in a jar.
 Each person takes a turn to pick one and has to tell the truth or do a dare.

 Here are 100 truth or dare questions from Momof6.com that will help you get a head start on one of the most classic party games for tweens!